Glossary of terms

 Allistic

-this is a term used by some to refer to someone who is not autistic rather than using the term neurotypical. it is another way of saying non-autistic
+This is a term used by some to refer to someone who is not autistic rather than using the term neurotypical. it is another way of saying non-autistic

 Burnout